Mmellet/Blank/content/conf/PetitesMains-CCLA.md

 For the last ten years or so, there has been a peculiar concern in studies around the behind-the-scenes of science, and the term "petite main" has become as much a way to express a revalorization work as a statement.
 Among all the studies that can be valuable sources to my project, I cannot quote all of them, and if I don't cite you, don't blame me, I'll be happy to read your research and very open to other reading suggestions for a work that is much still in progress.

-And here I should mention one of our main origin myth, the project that is presented as the beginning of Digital Humanities.
+And here I should mention one of DH main origin myth, the project that is presented as the beginning of Digital Humanities.

 The Index Thomisticus project was a Father Busas project to put into a form that was machine-readable the work of Thomas Aquinas.
 It's not just an exemple of collaboration between a man of science and a powerful company that was IBM, or a collaboration between religion and technology, or just a promising gathering of whites men, it's although a great example of a scientific pattern, a model case for the myth of the almost alone scholar with a crucial but for a long time neglected backstage.

 > Most fields cannot point to a single progenitor, much less a divine one, but humanities computing has Father Busa.

+(phew)

 ---